BrandonSmith710/BrandonSmith710.github.io/_posts/2022-03-16-SalesAnalysis.md

 chi, fl_p_val, dof, expected = chi2_contingency(pd.crosstab(df['Bretford'], df['Fort_Laud']))
 chi, ny_p_val, dof, expected = chi2_contingency(pd.crosstab(df['Bretford'], df['New_York']))
 ~~~
 The resulting p-value for Fort Lauderdale was 8.252040908989258e-06.
-At the .05 significance level the directive is to reject null hypothesis one and conclude that there is a significant association between Fort Lauderdale and the Bretford Table.
+At a .05 significance level the directive is to reject null hypothesis one and conclude that there is a significant association between Fort Lauderdale and the Bretford Table.

 The resulting p-value for New York was 0.6524267307791584.
-At the .05 significance level the directive is to accept null hypothesis two and conclude that there is not a significant association between New York and the Bretford Table.
+At a .05 significance level the directive is to accept null hypothesis two and conclude that there is not a significant association between New York and the Bretford Table.

-This line of code reports the distribution of states amongst purchases of the Bretford Table; the output is in the following cell.
+This line of code shows the distribution of states amongst purchases of the Bretford Table; the output:
 ~~~
 df[df['Product_Name'] == target_name]['State'].value_counts()
 ~~~
-This output tells us that Florida and Texas were the most popular states with the Bretford Table,
+tells us that Florida and Texas were the most popular states with the Bretford Table,
-and therefore a statistically significant association between Fort Lauderdale and the Bretford Table is conceivable.
+and therefore a statistically significant association between Fort Lauderdale and the Bretford Table is probable.
 ~~~
 Florida       2
 Texas         2